 The extremely beautiful Jardín de Corazón (Or Garden of Heart), also known as the Japanese Gardens.
 Opened in 1994.
 The CAP mining company donated the garden to the city for its 450th birthday.

 It is the largest Japanese garden in the whole of South America.
-Located on Avenida Juan Bohón, the entry fee is $1,000 per person and is open to the public every day from 10am-7.40pm.
+Located on Avenida Juan Bohón, the entry fee is 1,000CP per person and is open to the public every day from 10am-7.40pm.

-Honestly, you would easily spend the day here and is worth every penny, the only thing to note is that all signs and any explanations are only in Spanish.
+Honestly, you would easily spend the day here and it is worth every penny, the only thing to note is that all signs and any explanations are only in Spanish.

 Beside the Japanese Gardens is the Parque Pedro de Valdiva, a public park with a number of football pitches, gardens, picnic areas and a mini zoo.
 Walk among the free grazing llamas and visit the South American grey fox, the 1500-year-old tortoise, the very large vulture and more.
-The best part is that is free entry and open from 9am until 6pm.
+The best part is that it is free entry and open from 9am until 6pm.
 However, the mini zoo closes at the earlier time of 5pm.

 Get Out The Bucket And Spade